 Step 6: Continuing Education Courses

-Like all healthcare professionals, speech therapists continue to learn and grow professionally throughout their career.
+Like all healthcare professionals, speech therapists continue to learn and grow professionally throughout their health science career.
 Some states may require SLPs to both refresh and grow their skills by taking a minimum number of continuing education units (CEUs).
 Check the state licensing information for clarification.

 What Is a Speech-Language Pathologist?

-Speech-language pathologists (SLPs) diagnose and treat patients who struggle with communication issues related to speech and language, whether on the physical or cognitive level.
+Speech-language pathologists (SLPs) diagnose and treat patients who struggle with speech disorders and communication issues related to speech and language, whether on the physical or cognitive level.
 They also address problems related to swallowing and hearing.
 Also commonly referred to as “speech therapists,” these healthcare professionals work with patients across every stage of their lives, from early childhood through older adulthood.